Requesting a call is the first step toward recovery. Our team is here to help you 24/7.

 Find Healing in a Safe Space

-Our treatment center in Massachusetts is committed to providing a compassionate and holistic approach to recovery, and we encourage individuals to explore MAT as a treatment option that could provide the necessary support and tools for a successful journey toward lasting freedom from addiction.
+Our treatment center in Massachusetts is dedicated to a caring and complete approach to recovery.
+We encourage people to explore MAT as a treatment option that provides the support and tools for a successful journey to freedom from addiction.

-We accept most insurance plans to help expand access to addiction treatment and provide peace of mind for patients and families.
-Our goal at Hillside Detox in Massachusetts is to provide treatment services that meet our patient’s unique needs to ensure they have the tools to overcome drug addiction and avoid relapse so they can live a life free from substance dependence.
+We accept most insurance plans to help increase access to addiction treatment and provide peace of mind.
+Our goal at Hillside Detox in Massachusetts is to offer services that meet each patient’s unique needs.
+We want to ensure they have the tools to overcome drug addiction and avoid relapse to live a life free from substance dependence.
 Reclaim your life today.
 Call (781) 332-4135.

 Most Insurance Plans Accepted